 We show the main results are robust to a number of specification changes.
 In particular, while we use disposable income in most of the analysis, we find similar patterns when using pre-tax labor income, with some quantitative differences.
 In addition, we find that including households where one member may not be working does not lead to major changes in our results.
-Lastly, we probe the robustness of our single-type model by allowing for a separate effect of education on consumption responses, in addition to the latent type.
-While the heterogeneity results remain qualitatively similar, the findings based on this specification allow us to discuss some limitations of our single-type modeling approach and to motivate future work.
+Lastly, we probe the robustness of our scalar individual effect modeling approach by allowing for a separate effect of education on consumption responses, in addition to the latent type.
+While the heterogeneity results remain qualitatively similar, the findings based on this specification allow us to discuss some limitations of our scalar individual effect modeling approach and to motivate future work.